Mert Kömür

 Mert Kömür (born 17 July 2005) is a German professional footballer who plays as a midfielder for Bundesliga club FC Augsburg.

 Club career

 Kömür is a youth product of TSV 1865 Dachau and 1860 Munich, before moving to the youth academy of FC Augsburg in 2019.
 He was promoted to FC Augsburg II in the Regionalliga in 2023.
 He signed his first professional contract with Augsburg on 8 February 2023 until 2027.
-He made his senior and professional debut with Augsburg as a substitute in a 3–1 Bundesliga loss to TSG 1899 Hoffenheim on 7 April 2024.
+He made his senior and professional debut with Augsburg as a substitute in a 3–1 Bundesliga loss to TSG Hoffenheim on 7 April 2024.

 International career

-Born in Germany, Kömür is of Turkish descent.
+Born in Germany, Kömür is of Turkish descent through his father.
 He is a youth international for Germany, having played up to the Germany U19s.